Language Design as Information Renormalization: Tensor networks and probabilistic language models

 \section{Tensor networks and probabilistic language models}

-We now consider the implications of our basic equivalence for language models, i.e., probability distributions over sequences of words \cite{lanmod}.
+We now consider the implications of our basic {analogy} for language models, i.e., probability distributions over sequences of words \cite{lanmod}.
 Such models produce probabilities $p_{w_1, \ldots, w_n}$ for a sequence of $n$ words, represented by the random variables $w_1, \ldots, w_n$, and are widely used in several technological ambits such as speech recognition, machine translation, text prediction, and so forth.
 In practice, such probabilities are obtained by \emph{training} the model (in this context, computing the frequencies of sequences) with very large corpuses of text.
+A priori, the structure of the probability distribution depends on the grammatical constraints imposed by language, yet usually one assumes different types of ansatz.
 Here we focus on the general constraints that renormalization imposes on the structure of these probability distributions.
 As we shall see, a very natural description in terms of TNs just pops out, linking directly to Probabilistic Context-Free Grammars (PCFG), but not necessarily restricted to them only.